mkd/chess0/README.md

 - **Universal Chess Interface (UCI) protocol:** http://wbec-ridderkerk.nl/html/UCIProtocol.html

+- **NNUE evaulation function:** an evaluation function based on a neural network trained with milliones of games played by Stockfish 11 at a moderate depth.
+More here: https://www.chessprogramming.org/NNUE

 - **Opening book:** Chess0 comes with a built-in openings book (3500+ positions).
 The book is always in use by default, however you can disable